0xsequence-demos/trails-starter/README.md

 ## Notes

-- For advanced usage and prop reference, see the Trails docs (`https://docs.trails.build`).
+- For advanced usage and prop reference, see the Trails docs (`https://docs.trails.build`)
+- AI enabled wtih a `.cursorrules` file and MCP server for Cursor or Claude available [here](https://docs.trails.build/resources/llm-integration).